LuohaoSun/Transformers-for-Time-Series/README.md

 ### Flexibility at Its Best 灵活可扩展

 The framework is built to be adaptable to your unique requirements.
 Integrate your custom datasets with ease using the provided utilities.
-Furthermore, adding new models for specialized time series tasks is as simple as defining a `backbone: nn.Module` and a `head: nn.Module`, without compromising any of the framework's built-in functionalities.
+Furthermore, adding new models for specialized time series tasks is as simple as defining a `backbone: nn.Module`, without compromising any of the framework's built-in functionalities.

 ### Based on Lightning